Lewis Gordon: The question of racism

 Racism, Gordon argues, requires the rejection of another human being's humanity.
 Since the other human being is a human being, such a rejection is a contradiction of reality.
 A racist must, then, deny reality, and since communication is possible between a racist and the people who are the object of racial hatred, then social reality is also what is denied in racist assertions.
 A racist, then, attempts to avoid social reality.
 Gordon argues that since people could only "appear" if embodied, then racism is an attack on embodied realities.
 It is an effort to make embodied realities bodies without points of view or make points of views without bodies.
 Racism is also a form of the spirit of seriousness, by which Gordon means the treatment of values as material features of the world instead of expressions of human freedom and responsibility.
 Racism ascribes to so-called racially inferior people intrinsic values that emanate from their flesh.
 A result of the spirit of seriousness is racist rationality.
 Here, Gordon, in agreement with Frantz Fanon, argues that racists are not irrational people but instead hyper-rational expressions of racist rationality.
 He rejects, in other words, theories that regard racism as a function of bad emotions or passions.
 Such phenomena, he suggests, emerge as a consequence of racist thinking, not its cause.
 Effect emerges, in other words, to affect how one negotiates reality.
 If one is not willing to deal with time, a highly emotional response squeezes all time into a single moment, which leads to the overflow of what one prefers to believe over what one is afraid of facing.

-Gordon analyzes a variety of issues in the study of anti-black racism, such as black antiblack racists, exoticism, racial “qualities,” and theological-ethical dimensions of racism.
-He prefers to focus on anti-black racism instead of “white supremacy” because, he points out, that anti-black racism could exist without white supremacy.
-There are many people who reject white supremacy but affirm notions of black inferiority.
-A prime example is that there are black antiblack racists.
-Gordon analyzes this phenomenon through a discussion of black use of the word “nigger,” which he argues is bad faith effort at black self-exceptionalism—of, in the case of the user of the term, not being its object.
-Exoticism is the other extreme.
-It is a rejection of the humanity of black people under the pretense of loving black people.
-The exoticist valorizes black people because he or she regards black people as, like animals, incapable of valid judgment.